ablestack/graphql-codegen-hasura/packages/graphql-codegen-hasura-typescript-from-schema/README.md

-# graphql-codegen-hasura-typescript
+# graphql-codegen-hasura-typescript-from-schema

 ## Summary

 When used in conjunction with [graphql-code-generator](https://graphql-code-generator.com/), this plugin will automatically generate [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) TypeScript helper methods for every _Table_ defined in the Hasura database.
 Every scalar field in each table is included in the fragments.

-graphql-codegen-hasura-gql is a code generator plugin for [graphql-code-generator](https://graphql-code-generator.com/) designed to automate some coding tasks around the development of a strongly typed [Hasura](https://hasura.io/) backend with an [Apollo GraphQL](https://www.apollographql.com/) React client.
+graphql-codegen-hasura-typescript-from-schema is a code generator plugin for [graphql-code-generator](https://graphql-code-generator.com/) designed to automate some coding tasks around the development of a strongly typed [Hasura](https://hasura.io/) backend with an [Apollo GraphQL](https://www.apollographql.com/) React client.

 ## Instructions